kornysietsma/korny-info-blog/source/drafts/2019-04-chaos-engineering.html.markdown

 For our particular client there were a fairly obvious set of requirements; and these are quite common among normal business systems with large but not Facebook-scale numbers of users:

-- It had to have a good up-time - it needed to be distributed across multiple data centres, so even if a significant outage occured, users should be able to keep using the system to some degree, even if only to read data.
+- It had to have a good up-time - it needed to be distributed across multiple data centres, so even if a significant outage occurred, users should be able to keep using the system to some degree, even if only to read data.
 - It had to never lose committed user data - if a user hit a "save" button and the system responds with "OK", the data should be saved.
 - It had to recover from some faults automatically - intermittent failures should not cause major outages.
 - It had to handle exceptional situations well - if something goes badly wrong, we still want to be able to recover eventually, even if this involves manual steps.